truthcoin/www.truthcoin.info/_posts/2015-10-28-mining-heart-attack.md

 Every two weeks, the total costs of mining (namely, the difficulty) reset such that the average miner achieves an expected [economic profit](http://www.investopedia.com/terms/e/economicprofit.asp) of zero.
 Those in the bottom half can no longer afford to operate, and they (eventually) switch their miners off and drop out of the system.

 Of course, this is an academic simplification of actual mining.
-It ignores [1] uncertainty (in all factors) and [2] 'permanent advantages' ("free" power, geographic distribution of energy sources, ASIC engineering secrets), but those artifacts merely slow the inevitable' this is an ever-present, fundamentally underlying process of filtration.
+It ignores [1] uncertainty (in all factors) and [2] 'permanent advantages' ("free" power, geographic distribution of energy sources, ASIC engineering secrets), but those artifacts merely slow the inevitable: this is an ever-present, fundamentally underlying process of filtration.

 As the lower-quality miners get filtered out, [the filter reacts to the increase in quality](https://en.wikipedia.org/wiki/Red_Queen_hypothesis) by becoming more intense.
 Eventually, only a few top quality miners will remain.
 These miners might follow *different* best-practices (all the solar-power miners might have a different set of best practices than the hydro-power miners), but **all miners should eventually have tiny, and <u>equal</u> economic profit margins**.